-- 3.1 We endorse fully the principles of widening participation and are committed to continuing our delivery of well-targeted and high quality outreach activities with a focus on recruiting students to Durham University from a diverse range of backgrounds and ages.
-For instance, the Foundation Centre focuses on LPN, mature, and non-traditionally qualified students.
-We believe further that the activities organised by Durham University play an important role in extending educational opportunities to those from non-traditional backgrounds at a national as well as a local and regional level, although our main focus is on the local and regional level with the specific target of increasing applications to Durham. - 3.2 To further this objective, the University is working with key partners, which include: - Local, regional and national staff in schools and colleges - Gifted and Talented Co-ordinators in schools and colleges - CfBT Educational Trust - The Open University - Aimhigher Area Partnerships in the North-East and elsewhere - The Open College Network (through the Foundation Centre) - 3.3 Policy in respect of widening participation is monitored and developed by the Pro-Vice-Chancellor (Learning and Teaching) through the University Executive Committee, Senate, the Learning and Teaching Committee and staff in the Student Recruitment and Admissions Office (see section 7).
-The Student Recruitment and Admissions Office is responsible for the implementation and delivery of measures to promote access within the University.
-All of these activities are now integrated and form a coherent progression route to support students from year 9 into higher education.
-The Foundation Centre provides a direct progression route into Durham degrees for LPN, mature, and non-traditionally qualified students.
-All new activities developed using funds made available by the additional tuition fee income will complement existing activities and be integrated into this overall structure.
+- 3.1 We endorse fully the principles of widening access and are committed to continuing our delivery of well-targeted and high quality outreach activities with a focus on enhancing applications to Durham University from a diverse range of backgrounds and ages.
+For instance, the Foundation Centre focuses on opportunities for LPN, mature, and non-traditionally qualified students to acquire further skills and knowledge necessary for successful undergraduate degree level study.
+We believe further that the activities organised by Durham University play an important role in extending educational opportunities to those from non-traditional backgrounds at a national as well as a local and regional level, with the specific target of increasing applications to Durham. - 3.2 To further this objective, the University is working with key partners, which include: - Local, regional and national staff in schools and colleges - Gifted and Talented Co-ordinators in schools and colleges - Parents, guardians and other opinion leaders - CfBT Educational Trust - Training and Development Agency for Schools (TDA) - The Brightside Trust - Aimhigher Area Partnerships in the North-East and elsewhere - The Open College Network (through the Foundation Centre) - 3.3 Policy in respect of widening access is monitored and developed by the Pro-Vice-Chancellor (Learning and Teaching) through the University Executive Committee, Senate, the Learning and Teaching Committee and staff in the Student Recruitment and Admissions Office (see section 7).
+The Student Recruitment and Admissions Office is responsible for the implementation and delivery of measures to promote access to the University and for the allocation of 'additionality' funds within the Access Agreement.
+All of these activities are now integrated and form a coherent progression route to support students from year 9 into higher education which recognises the importance of sustained contact and linked activity.
+The Foundation Centre provides a direct progression route into Durham degrees for LPN, mature, and non-traditionally qualified students by enabling them to gain the necessary qualifications to compete for entry.
+All new activities developed using funds made available by the additional tuition fee income will complement existing activities and be integrated into this overall structure with a focus on working with students from state school and NS-SEC 4-8 backgrounds who do not traditionally apply to Durham.